Apply varnish properly, maintain it well and it will last far longer.

 Why Does Varnish Fail?

 For any varnish, a good rule of thumb is to budget a litre for every two square metres (a Quart to twenty square feet).
 The most common reason for premature varnish failure is accidentally putting on too thin a total film thickness, by simply not knowing how much of a film thickness one has or one needs.
-Budgeting a total usage gives some good hope that there will be an adequate minimum film thickness.
+Budgeting a total usage gives a good indicator that there will be an adequate minimum film thickness.

 How Many Coats Of Varnish To Apply?